jgray33/travel-planner/README.md

 ###### Execution

+Hello!

+Welcome to Travel Planner

+Travel Planner is an easy to use interactive platform to Plan, Organize and Create Your Next Adventure.

-A fully functioning MERN application with a clean, efficient user interface successfully deployed with heroku using back end and front end technologies:
+Travel Planner is a fully functioning MERN application with a clean, efficient user interface successfully deployed with heroku using back end and front end technologies:

 - Front End
 React.js